MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/powerbi-embedded.md

 ms.service: PowerBI Embedded
 ---

-# Azure PowerBI Embedded modules for Node.js
+# Azure PowerBI Embedded modules for JavaScript

 With the Power BI Embedded Azure service, you can integrate Power BI reports right into your node application to create or edit charts and reports.